Green Sheet Proposal Submission Deadlines:

 Steps to Green Sheet a course:

-- Review information about Green Sheets and examples of Green Sheet projects.
+- Review the eligibility criteria, project expectations, and Frequently Asked Green Sheet Questions (FAQ) below.
 We strongly encourage you to discuss your plans and any questions with an Honors Program advisor.

 - In the first few weeks of the semester, discuss your interest in a Green Sheet project with the course instructor.
 Instructors are encouraged, but not required, to allow an eligible student to complete a Green Sheet project.

 - Coordinate with your professor to determine the details of your project and prepare responses for the Green Sheet proposal form.
-We recommend typing out the answers in a document that your instructor can review, and then pasting the responses into the online form.
+We recommend typing out the answers in a document that your instructor can review before transferring your responses into the online form.

 - Before that semester’s Green Sheet Proposal deadline, complete the Green Sheet proposal form.

-Before submitting a Green Sheet proposal, check that the following are true for you.
-Exceptions may be made for Honors in the Major students.
+Before beginning a Green Sheet proposal, check that the following are true for you.
+Exceptions may be made for Honors in the Major students in majors with limited Honors course options.

 - You are currently declared as an L&S Honors student (Honors in the Liberal Arts or Honors in the Major).